-So what do I mean by rewarded exactly?
+So what do I mean by rewarded?

-Whenever you google something, you get a list of results.
+Whenever you Google something, you get a list of results.
 This is called the SERPs (search engine results page).

 Google serves you results that it thinks are most closely related to the keyword or phrase that you searched for.
 As you can see below, I searched for “best skincare for oily skin” and these are the results it gave me.